moubi/blog/content/blog/hoc-vs-hook/index.md

 }
 ```
 <p align="center">
-<sup>This snippet is actually a real example.<sup>
+<sup>This snippet is actually a <a target="_blank" href="https://github.com/moubi/flow-task/blob/master/src/components/Board/Board.js#L129">real example</a>.<sup>
 </p>

 Nested wrapper components with render props.
 Oh, that doesn't look very promising.
 It may even trick some people to believe the pattern is obsolete in favour of _"do everything with hooks"_.
 Hooks [doesn't suffer the nesting issue](https://reactjs.org/docs/hooks-faq.html#do-hooks-replace-render-props-and-higher-order-components), that's true.

-But I suppose, if render props had no pros over hooks the article is leading to a dead end.
+But if render props had no pros over hooks the article is leading to a dead end.
 It's not, I promise.
-There is something else, though, which is not about syntax.
+There is something else, though, which is not about the syntax.

 Keep on...